RegioHelden/django-scrubber/README.md

 The replacements are done on the database-level and should therefore be able to cope with large amounts of data with reasonable performance.

-Any [faker providers](https://faker.readthedocs.io/en/latest/providers.html) are supported and you can also register your own custom providers.
+The `Faker` scrubber accepts a single required argument: the faker provider used to generate random data.
+All [faker providers](https://faker.readthedocs.io/en/latest/providers.html) are supported and you can also register your own custom providers.

 #### Locales